antadde/N-SDM/README.md

    remotes::install_github("antadde/N-SDM/Rpkg", upgrade=FALSE)
    ```

-5. [Optional for running the N-SDM example] Download and unzip the example dataset available at https://zenodo.org/records/17177174 in the `./data` directory
+5. [Optional for running the N-SDM example] Download and unzip the example dataset available at https://zenodo.org/records/17177174 in the `./data` directory.
+Follow the instructions provided on Zenodo.

 # Example N-SDM run

-We will run an applied example to illustrate the main operations and performance of N-SDM by modeling the habitat suitability of three species—Larix decidua, Capra ibex, and Cantharellus cibarius—at 100-meter resolution across Switzerland, for both the current period (1980–2021) and the future period (2070–2100).
+We will run an applied example to demonstrate the main operations and outputs of N-SDM by modeling the habitat suitability of three species (Larix decidua, Capra ibex, and Cantharellus cibarius) at 100-meter resolution across Switzerland, for the current period (1980–2021) and a future period (2070–2100).

 ## Study area